KnapsackPro/knapsack_pro-ruby/README.md

 }
 ```

-You can learn more about [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci) and about the [Heroku CI parallelization](https://devcenter.heroku.com/articles/heroku-ci-parallel-test-runs).
+You can learn more about [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci).

 #### Info for snap-ci.com users